How to Fix Xbox One Stuck in 640×480 Resolution

 Disabling the Auto-detect feature

-1. With the console fully turned on, press and hold the Xbox button on the front of your console (keep it pressed for 10 seconds or until you see that the front LED stops flashing).
+1. With the console on, press and hold the Xbox button on the front of the console for 10 seconds, or until the front LED stops.

 Pressing the power button on Xbox One